 I turned my bread into a basic sandwich shaped loaf.
 However, this recipe works well as a rounded boule or rolls.
 Feel free to experiment and use the equipment you have on hand.

 To start, dissolve the yeast in the warm water.
 Stir until no grains are left.
+Wait 10 minutes for the yeast to become bubbly and active.

 Punch your dough down and let it double again, about 45 minutes to an hour.
 (I noticed my bread tended to rise more quickly the second time around, though I’m not sure if it’s because my kitchen tends to be warmer during the day or if my dough simply becomes more active.)